What's Causing The Hurricanes? - Slashdot

 Matthew 2016

 Why even bother quoting Michael Mann?
-(Score:3)
+(Score:2, Funny)

 Mann's work has been thoroughly debunked [steynonline.com].